Facially Dual Complete (Nice) cones and lexicographic tangents: Introduction

 where $F^{\perp} := \left\{ s \in \E^* : \,\, \iprod{s}{x} = 0 \,\,\,\, \forall x \in F \right\}$.
 Indeed, if $\left(K^* + F^{\perp}\right)$ happens to be closed, then we can remove the closure operation; otherwise, we would have to deal with this closure operation in some way.
 Beginning with this observation, we have our first hints for the uses of the concept of \emph{Facially Dual Complete} convex cones.
 Closed convex cones $K$ with the property that

 are called \emph{Facially Dual Complete (FDC)}.
 Pataki \cite{Pataki2007,PatakiFexpNice} called such cones \emph{nice}.
 FDC property is one of the main concepts that we study in this paper.
 Our interest in FDCness is motivated by many factors: \begin{itemize} \item FDC property is very important in duality theory.
-Presence of facial dual completeness makes various facial reduction algorithms behave well, see Borwein and Wolkowicz \cite{BW1981}.
-Also see Waki and Muramatsu \cite{WakiMuramatsu2013} for a variant of facial reduction that does not rely on this property.
+Presence of facial dual completeness makes various facial reduction algorithms behave well, e.g. see Borwein and Wolkowicz \cite{BW1981}, Waki and Muramatsu \cite{WakiMuramatsu2013} and Pataki \cite{Pataki2013} (where it is shown explicitly how facial reduction can be specialised for the case of FDC cones).
 Currently, the only exact characterization of FDCness is via facial reduction (see Liu and Pataki~\cite{LiuPataki2015b}).
-For some other recent work related to facial reduction, see \cite{Krislock2010,WakiMuramatsu2010,Krislock2012,Vris,Pataki2013,Permenter2014,Permenter2015,LiuPataki2015a,DPW2015,Lourenco2015}. \item FDC property is also relevant in the fundamental subject of closedness of the image of a convex set under a linear map.
-See Pataki \cite{Pataki2007} and Liu and Pataki \cite{LiuPataki2015a,LiuPataki2015b} and the references therein. \item FDC property comes up in the area of lifted convex representations (see \cite{GPT2013}) and in representations of a family of convex cones as a slice of another family of convex cones (see \cite{ChuaTuncel2008}). \item FDC property seems to have a rather mysterious connection to facial exposedness of the underlying cone which is an intriguing and rather beautiful geometric property (see Pataki \cite{PatakiFexpNice}).
+For some other recent work related to facial reduction, see \cite{Krislock2010,WakiMuramatsu2010,Krislock2012,Vris,Pataki2013,Permenter2014,Permenter2015,LiuPataki2015a,DPW2015,Lourenco2015,PPFRA}. \item FDC property is also relevant in the fundamental subject of closedness of the image of a convex set under a linear map.
+See Pataki \cite{Pataki2007} and the references therein. \item FDC property comes up in the area of lifted convex representations (see \cite{GPT2013}) and in representations of a family of convex cones as a slice of another family of convex cones (see \cite{ChuaTuncel2008}). \item FDC property seems to have a rather mysterious connection (see Pataki \cite{PatakiFexpNice}) to facial exposedness of the underlying cone which is an intriguing and rather beautiful geometric property.
 Moreover, better understanding of FDC property contributes to our understanding of the boundary structure of convex sets. \end{itemize}